jetho22/jeppe-portfolio/README.md

-# 🧑‍💻 Jeppe Holgaard Thomsen — Portfolio Website
+# 🧑‍💻 Jeppe Thomsen — Portfolio Website

 Welcome to my personal portfolio website, built to showcase my projects, skills, and experience as a software engineer.
 You can visit the live site here: [jeppeholgaard.com](https://jeppeholgaard.com/)